gettesfaw2/GutMicrobiome/README.md

 # There four are scripts associated with this project

-1. Diarrhea_Alpha_Beta_diversity_microbiome_analysis.R
+ # Diarrhea_Alpha_Beta_diversity_microbiome_analysis.R
-   # This script contains the relative abundance analysis, alpha diversity analysis, beta diversity analysis, distance-based redundancy (db-RDA) analysis, and logistic regregration analysis.
+    This script contains the relative abundance analysis, alpha diversity analysis, beta diversity analysis, distance-based redundancy (db-RDA) analysis, and logistic regression analysis.

-2. Phyloseq_CSS_import_16S.R
+	Phyloseq_CSS_import_16S.R
    # This R file is used to import the Phyloseq object that is used for the “beta diversity analysis and distance-based redundancy (db-RDA) analysis”.

-3. Phyloseq_import_16S.R
+  # Phyloseq_import_16S.R

-   # This R file is used to import the Phyloseq object that is used for the “relative abundance analysis, alpha diversity analysis”.
+   This R file is used to import the Phyloseq object that is used for the “relative abundance analysis, alpha diversity analysis”.

-4. Diarrhea_Differenatial_abundance_Microbiome_analysis.Rmd
+ # Diarrhea_Differenatial_abundance_Microbiome_analysis.Rmd

-  	# This R  markdown file contains the differential microbiome analysis using the DESeq2 and sparse partial least square discriminatory analysis (sPLS-DA).
+  	 This R  markdown file contains the differential microbiome analysis using the DESeq2 and sparse partial least square discriminatory analysis (sPLS-DA).